hotwax/oms-documentation/ucg/carriers/easyPost.md

 #### Response:

 {% hint style="info" %}
 `EasyPost` consistently structures its responses, maintaining a common format.
-Unique details specified in each request are appended to this structure, ensuring dynamic adaptability while preserving a standardized response format."
+Unique details specified in each request are appended to this structure, ensuring dynamic adaptability while preserving a standardized response format.
 {% endhint %}

 <details>